jyn514/cohost-backup/README.md

 ## i don't like the markdown it generates

-feel free to change it lol, look around `render.py`
+feel free to change it lol, look around `Format-Post`

 i am considering consolidating the posts into one giant amalgamation, but haven't thought of an appropriate separator between posts yet.